 I decided to work on Pedro, a very sweet elderly poodle first so as to get him out of shop first.
 He did well with the rough cut but didn’t like the bath (most of them don’t).
 I towel dried him and put him back in the cage to go to the next dog.

-After I finished washing the second dog and went to put him in his cage, I notice Pedro was sleeping.
+After I finished washing the second dog and went to put him in his cage, I noticed Pedro was sleeping.
 “Poor old guy”, I thought.
 “This is just too much excitement for him.”
 I thought maybe I better go ahead and finish him up and call his owner to come get him.
 He was just too old to handle all the excitement of a busy grooming salon.

 When I went to get him out of the cage, I saw that he was not sleeping, but dead!
 I had a moment of panic!
 Had I killed this sweet old dog?
 What would I tell his owners, a little elderly couple?
 What would I tell the shop owner?
 Would she get sued?
 Would I??
 I thought at the very least I would be fired.
 Yes, I was being self centered.
 I couldn’t help it.
 All these thoughts flew through my head in a matter of seconds.